How To Deal With Stress

 This can lead to you feeling neglected, adding to your emotional stress.

-In a worst case scenario, you may find that your basic needs like rest or nutrition are being neglected because you are not giving yourself enough time to take care of yourself.
+In a worst-case scenario, you may be neglecting your basic needs like rest or nutrition because you aren’t taking enough time to take care of yourself.

-Setting aside time to take care of yourself can make you feel better about yourself and give you an opportunity to relieve much of the stress you are feeling.
+You will feel better about yourself, and you will get rid of much of the stress you are feeling.

 Set Aside “You Time”

-One of the most important things about pampering yourself is making sure that you let everything else go and enjoy yourself during this time.
+When you pamper yourself make sure that you let everything else go and enjoy yourself.

 Block off some time in your schedule that will not interfere with other plans.

-Make it clear to others whether or not their company will be welcome during your scheduled “me time.”
+Make it clear to others whether their company will be welcome during your scheduled “me time.”

 Also, make sure that anyone, including yourself, knows which topics or activities are off limits during this time.